Mali is home to more than 12 million people, the vast majority of whom rely on farming to survive.

 Due to rising temperatures which leave many regions more vulnerable to drought and increasing food prices, most Malians face challenges in feeding themselves and their families.

-Conflict: fighting broke out in northern Mali in early 2012, when rebels from the Tuareg ethnic group were joined by Islamist military groups and mercenaries returning home after fighting for the Gaddafi regime in Libya.
+Fighting broke out in northern Mali in 2012, when rebels from the Tuareg ethnic group were joined by Islamist military groups and mercenaries returning home after fighting for the Gaddafi regime in Libya.
 The rebels took advantage of the confusion caused by the coup to seize much of the north of the country.

-An international intervention, led by the French, is currently supporting the Malian army to gain control of the northern region.
-The conflict has intensified the suffering in west Africa and exacerbated the food shortages.
+An international intervention led by the French supported the Malian army to regain control of the northern region.
+The conflict has intensified the suffering in West Africa and exacerbated the food shortages.

-During the ongoing food crisis our partners have also been providing rice and cereal to displaced families, carrying out cash transfers (allowing people to choose what food they want to buy) and running food for work programmes.
+Mali is still suffering the effects of a food crisis and we have been working through local partners to provide food assistance, carrying out cash transfers (allowing people to choose what food they want to buy) and running food for work programmes.
+Our partners have also been providing rice and cereal to displaced families.